IntersectMBO/governance-actions/mainnet/2025-10-01-ppu-part1/metadata.jsonld.md

 1) `maxTxExecutionUnits[memory]` will be increased from 14,000,000 memory units to 16,500,000 memory units (a 17.9% increase);

-2) `maxBlockExecutionUnits[memory]` will be increased from 62,000,000 memory units to 72,000,000 memory units (an 18.1% increase).
+2) `maxBlockExecutionUnits[memory]` will be increased from 62,000,000 memory units to 72,000,000 memory units (a 18.1% increase).

 ### Impact of the Change to Memory Unit Limits